SpecterOps/BloodHound/packages/go/stbernard/README.md

-  build       Build commands in current workspace cover       Collect coverage reports license     Check all supported files for expected license header and add one if missing graph       Ingests test files from test fixture directory and transforms the node/edge data into a generic ingestible file
+  build       Build commands in current workspace cover       Collect coverage reports license     Check all supported files for expected license header and add one if missing
 ```

 ### Usage